Ernakulam district

 Ernakulam district (/ml/; ISO: Eṟaṇākuḷaṁ) is one of the 14 districts in the Indian state of Kerala, and takes its name from the eponymous city division in Kochi.
 It is situated in the central part of the state, spans an area of about 2408 sqkm, and is home to over 9% of Kerala's population.
-Its headquarters are located at Kakkanad.
-The district includes Kochi, also known as the commercial capital of Kerala, which is famous for its ancient churches, Hindu temples, synagogues and mosques.
+Ernakulam is the third most populous district in Kerala with its headquarters located at Kakkanad.
+The district's principal urban centre is Kochi, which is known as the commercial and financial capital of Kerala.

-The district includes the largest metropolitan region of the state: Greater Cochin.
+Ernakulam district was formed on 1 April 1958 as part of the reorganisation of districts in Kerala, with its territory initially comprising parts of the erstwhile Thrissur and Kottayam districts.
+It includes the most populous metropolitan region of the state, the Kochi metropolitan area.
 Ernakulam district yields the highest revenue and the largest number of industries in the state.
-Ernakulam is the second most populous district in Kerala, after Malappuram (out of 14 districts).
-The district also hosts the highest number of international and domestic tourists in Kerala state.
+It is the most urbanised district in Kerala, with approximately 68.1% of its population living in urban areas as per the 2011 census.
+The district also hosts the highest number of international and domestic tourists in the state.

-The most commonly spoken language in Ernakulam is Malayalam.
+Ernakulam was the first fully literate district in India, achieving a 100% literacy rate in 1990.
+The most commonly spoken language is Malayalam.
 English is widely used, mostly in business circles.
 Ernakulam became India's first district to have 100 percent banking or full "meaningful financial inclusion" in 2012.

-Ernakulam has a high Human Development Index of 0.801 (UNHDP report 2005), which is one of the highest in India.
+It has a high Human Development Index of 0.801 (UNDP report 2005), which is one of the highest in India and the highest in Kerala.